davecom/SwiftGraph/README.md

 Note: At this time, graphs are *not* thread-safe.
 However, once a graph is constructed, if you will only be doing lookups and searches through it (no removals of vertices/edges and no additions of vertices/edges) then you should be able to do that from multiple threads.
 A fully thread-safe graph implementation is a possible future direction.

 * `Graph` (Protocol) - This is the base protocol for all graphs.
 Generally, you should use one of its canonical class implementations, `UnweightedGraph` or `WeightedGraph`, instead of rolling your own adopter, because they offer significant built-in functionality.
-The vertices in a `Graph` (defined as a generic at graph creation time) can be of any type that conforms to `Equatable`. `Graph` has methods for:
+The vertices in a `Graph` (defined as a generic at graph creation time) can be of any type that conforms to `Equatable` and `Codable`.
+All `Graph`s are `Codable`.  `Graph` has methods for:
   * Adding a vertex
   * Getting the index of a vertex
   * Finding the neighbors of an index/vertex